-Nintendo Switch vs. Xbox One: How does the Switch stack up?
+Nintendo Switch vs. Xbox One: Can the new hybrid best the established console?

-The Nintendo Switch, as many Nintendo systems, seeking to innovate on what we see as the traditional video game console.
+The Nintendo Switch, as with many Nintendo systems, seeks to innovate on what we view as the traditional video game console.
 Like the Wii U, it includes a built-in display, and like the Wii, it offers motion-controlled gaming.
 Both of these features are enhanced on the Switch, though: Unlike the Wii U gamepad, the Switch can operate as a fully portable system when detached from its dock, and its motion controls are just one of many ways to play its games.

-The Switch offers a form of play similar to that its competitors — namely the Xbox One and PlayStation 4 — do not, and acts as a bridge between Nintendo’s home and portable markets.
+The Switch offers a form of play similar to that of its competitors — namely the Xbox One and PlayStation 4 — do not, and acts as a bridge between Nintendo’s home and portable markets.
 While it doesn’t achieve technical parity with the other modern consoles, the Switch does seem to be the first Nintendo console in many generations to offer the “primary” gaming experience.

-More: Nintendo Switch vs. New 3DS XL vs. Wii U: Just how powerful is the Switch?

 Still, if you’re in the market for a new console, you shouldn’t be quick to write off other options just because the Switch is the newest, flashiest option.
-We’ve broken down the similarities and differences between the Switch and the Xbox One to help ensure you make the right choice for you.
+We’ve broken down the similarities and differences between the Switch and the Xbox One family of consoles, including the newer, more powerful Xbox One X, to help ensure you make the right choice for you.

 Specs